 The Director of Public Safety reviews each filed appeal.
 If the appeal is granted, the appealant is notified and needs to take no further action.
 If the appeal is denied, the appealant is notified via email and must pay the fine within ten (10) days of the notification.
 Payment must be made by check or money order made payable to “Chatham University.”
 Cash is not accepted.
 If the fine is not paid ten (10) after the denial notification, the fine will be deducted from an employee’s paycheck or applied to a student’s account.

 In the event of inclement weather and the accumulation of snow or ice, the snow/ice must be removed from campus parking lots.
 Public Safety officers will direct community members into cleared lots.
 Any vehicle that obstructs snow/ice removal will be towed.

 - This free service is provided by Chatham University for the safety of students, faculty and staff.
 There is one shuttle that runs from Chatham’s main campus to Chatham’s Eastside campus, and one shuttle that runs from Chatham’s main campus to Oakland.

-- The shuttle to the Eastside Campus runs Monday through Friday from 7 AM to 11 PM in 20 minutes intervals.
-The shuttle to the Oakland runs Monday through Thursday from 7 AM to 11 PM, on Fridays from 7 AM to 3:30 AM, and on Saturdays from 9 AM to 3:30 AM in 30 minute intervals.
+- The shuttle to the Eastside Campus runs Monday through Friday from 7 AM to 11 PM.
+The shuttle to the Oakland runs Monday through Friday from 8:30 AM to 3:30 PM, and on Saturdays from 10:00 AM to 6:00 PM.
 The Oakland shuttle also operates on Sundays from 10 AM to 6 PM.

 - The Eastside shuttle stops are: